Syro-Malankara Catholic Church: Ecclesial communion

-After Reunion movement
+Post-ecclesial communion

 Pope Pius XI, through the Apostolic Constitution Christo Pastorum Principi of 11 June 1932, established the Syro-Malankara Catholic hierarchy for the reunited community and erected the Archeparchy of Thiruvananthapuram with the Eparchy of Tiruvalla as its suffragan.
 The Metropolitan Eparchy of Thiruvananthapuram was established in 1933.
 Ivanios was enthroned as its first Metropolitan Archbishop.
 The Eparchy of Tiruvalla was established in 1933.
 Jacob Theophilos was enthroned as its first bishop.

 In 1937 Joseph Severios of the Malankara Orthodox Church joined the Catholic Church.
 In 1939, Thomas Dioscoros, the metropolitan of the Knanaya Jacobite Church, joined the Catholic Church.
 In 1938, the missionary congregation of the Daughters of Mary was founded at Marthandom in Kanyakumari District.
 Bishop Dioscoros died in 1943.

 Ivanios consecrated Benedict Gregorios as his auxiliary bishop in 1953.
 Ivanios died on 15 July 1953.

 The Eparchy of Tiruvalla was led by Jacob Theophilos and Joseph Severios.
 Severios was the administrator of the eparchy until 1950 due to the ill health of Theophilos.
 In 1950 he was appointed as the bishop of Tiruvalla.
 He was also invested with the title archbishop.
 He died on 18 January 1955.

-Metropolitan Archbishop Benedict Gregorios

 In 1955 Metropolitan Archbishop Benedict Gregorios was enthroned as the metropolitan archbishop of Thiruvananthapuram and the head of the Syro-Malankara Catholic Church.

 The Holy See appointed Zacharias Athanasios as successor to Severios; his consecration took place in 1954.
 Jacob Theophilos died in 1956.

 Francis Acharya, a Cistercian monk, came to the Eparchy of Tiruvalla.
 In the year 1957 he founded the Kristiya Sanyasa Samaj, Kurisumala Ashram in the high ranges of Vagamon.

 In 1958 the territorial boundary of the Eparchy of Tiruvalla was extended north to include the Malabar region of Kerala, the civil districts of Coimbatore and Nilgiris and Karoor Taluk in Tiruchirappally District of Tamil Nadu and districts of Mysore, Mandya, Coorg, Hasan, Chickamangalore, Shimoga and South Kanara of Karnataka State.